 It is also possible to roll out the systems using templates, which means that the new software programs can be implemented and used at individual locations on a practically ad hoc basis.
 In combination with the Flexus Translation Tool, the entire process can be transformed quickly into other languages.
 This makes international roll-outs feasible.
 As a result of the simple relationship of the required apps, preferably via Google Play or the Apple Store, not only plant-internal employees but also external forwarding agents can be provided with the necessary applications to achieve an efficient turnaround time of the trucks.

-For NON SAP solutions, we see no benefit when looking at the highly integrative strategy for SAP systems, even if one were to consider the costs and presumably shorter implementation time lines.
+For NON SAP solutions, we see no benefit when looking at the highly integrative strategy for yard management in SAP EWM systems, even if one were to consider the costs and presumably shorter implementation timelines.
 Interfaces and potential extensions are the cost drivers here for the business until this solution approach fails.

 There is no general answer to the question about which yard solution is the right one.
 Nevertheless, we can in principle recommend not to use the standardized Yard WM and Yard EWM solution as things stand today.
 Both solutions lack potential for the future.